Adityacheeze/devTinder-backend/ReadMe.md

   - Install bcrypt Library
   - Encrypt passwords using bcrypt.hash()
   - Store encrypted passwords in database
-  - Created Post login API
+  - Created POST login API
   - Comapared password with hash in DB using bcrypt.compare()

 # Node 10
   - Add cookie-parser library
-  - Create Get /profile API
+  - Create GET /profile API
   - Send dummy cookie and check it
   - Add jsonwebtoken library
   - In /login API after validation create a jwt token and store it in the cookies
   - Read the cookie in /profile API and find out who is logged in.
   - Send data of logged in user
   - Create the UserAuth Middleware to authenticate the cookies
-  - Add the Middleware to profile API and sendConnectionRequest API
+  - Add the Middleware to /profile API and sendConnectionRequest API
-  - Set the expiry of cookie and jwt token
+  - Set the expiry of cookie and JWT token
   - Create userSchema method to get JWT token
   - Create userSchema method to validate password